ionlang/ionir/README.md

 ### ionir

 ionir is a collection of in-memory intermediate representation constructs used by the Ion compiler.
-Type-checking, borrow checking, optimization, and other important passes except for the macro expansion and name resolution passes are present and occur in ionir.
+Type-checking, borrow checking, optimization, and other important passes except for the macro expansion and typeName resolution passes are present and occur in ionir.

 The [ionlang project](https://github.com/ionlang/ionlang) (the Ion compiler) consumes